diliny867/Graphical-Calculator/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/diliny867/Graphical-Calculator/blob/master/LICENSE) file for details
+See the [LICENSE.md](https://github.com/diliny867/Graphical-Calculator/blob/master/LICENSE) file for details.

 ## Authors